HazyZen/testing-repo/README.md

 # testing-repo

 `git status`

-Check changes made
+- Show the working tree status

 `git diff`

-Show changes between commits, commit and working tree Press q to exit
+- Show changes between commits, commit and working tree
+- Press q to exit

 `git log`

-Type q to exit log
+- Type q to exit log

 `git config user.name "name"`

-Can add --global flag after config if you want all your projects to have same name To set/configure your name
+- Can add --global flag after config if you want all your projects to have same name
+- To set/configure your name

 `git config user.email "your@email.com"`

-Can add --global flag after config if you want all your projects to have same email To set/configure your email related to github
+- Can add --global flag after config if you want all your projects to have same email
+- To set/configure your email related to github

 `git restore --staged .`

-Unstage all files
+- Unstage all files

+<h1>How to change and save files to github</h1>

 1. `git add .`